Supported Self-Representation

 5. Escalate matters internally

 If you’re still employed, you can submit a formal written grievance under your employer’s internal procedure.
-You can read about that here and you can find lots of examples of grievance letters here.
+You can read about that in our guide on grievances and you can find lots of examples of grievance letters here.

-You can use the same structure you used for your without prejudice letter, but taking out any mention of settlement or tribunal.
+You can use the same structure for your formal grievance letter that you used for your without prejudice letter, but remove any mention of settlement or tribunal.
 So it’s just a statement of facts regarding what happened to you in the past.

 6. Escalate matters externally

-It is very important that you obtain a certificate from ‘ACAS’ before your 3 month time limit has expired.
-You can read about how to do that here and you can read about 3 month time limits here.
+It’s very important that you obtain a certificate from Acas (the organisation responsible for overseeing the initial tribunals claims process) before your 3 month time limit has expired.
+You can read about how to do that in our guide on ‘commencing the Acas pre-claim process’ and you can also read about the 3 month time limit that you have to complete the process.

-Once you have your ACAS certificate, you will have up to a month to issue an Employment Tribunal claim.
-You can read about how to do that here and you can see our example Employment Tribunal claim documents here.
+Once you have your Acas certificate, you will have up to a month to issue an employment tribunal claim.
+You can read about how to do that in our guide on employment tribunals and you can have a look at our example employment tribunal claim documents.

 7. Settlement agreement offers

 If at any stage you get offered a settlement agreement then try to play it cool.
-Don’t accept the first offer they make.
+Don’t accept the first offer your employer makes.
 Why not use our settlement agreement calculator to see how much you could be entitled too.

-And once you have received a settlement offer contact us for a free consultation and we will be able to represent you, either to increase the amount or to review and sign the settlement agreement document itself.
+And once you have received a settlement offer, contact us for a free consultation and we will be able to represent you (at no charge to you), either to increase the amount or to review and sign the settlement agreement document itself.

-This is because there is always an amount of money for legal fees, set out in the settlement agreement document itself, which is for the legal costs of going through this lengthy document with you.
-This does not result in any additional cost to you, as your lawyer will invoice the employer separately for this.
+You don’t have to pay for this because there is always an amount of money for legal fees set out in the settlement agreement document itself.
+This is to cover the legal costs of going through the lengthy settlement agreement document with you.
+It doesn’t result in any additional cost to you, as your lawyer will invoice your employer separately for it.

-We would then go through it in detail with you, and discuss whether you should try to negotiate an increased amount.
-We might be able to do this on a no win no fee basis.
+When we go through the draft settlement agreement in detail with you, we’ll also discuss whether you should try to negotiate an increased amount.
+We might be able to do this for you on a no win no fee basis.